3 students, 3 adults, shooter dead after Nashville school shooting, police say

 WSMV4 has crews on the scene working to find out more.

 NASHVILLE, Tenn.
-(WSMV) – Metro Police are investigating a shooting Monday morning at The Covenant Presbyterian School.
+(WSMV) – Multiple children and adults are dead, and an investigation is underway after a school shooting in Nashville Monday morning.

-Three students and the shooter are dead, according to Vanderbilt University Medical Center.
-VUMC also confirms two adults have been killed in the shooting.
-A student reunification area has been set up by the Nashville Fire Department at Woodmont Baptist Church, at 2100 Woodmont Boulevard.
-NFD recommends that parents use this area to meet their students from the school.
+Three students and three adults are dead after being shot at Covenant Presbyterian School, according to the Metro Nashville Police Department.
+A 28-year-old Nashville woman entered the school through a side entrance with two assault-style rifles and a handgun police said.
+Officers arrived and entered the school through the first floor and heard shots coming from the second floor.

+MNPD said the responding officers engaged the shooter on the second floor and killed her at 10:27 a.m.
+Her identity has not been released.

 The Covenant is located at 33 Burton Hills Boulevard, and Hillsboro Pike is closed from Harding Place to Hobbs Road for police at the scene.